othermedia/js-handbook/functional-programming.md

     };
 };

-var addp = curry(add);
+var addp  = curry(add),
+    addp1 = addp(1);

+addp1(2); // -> 3
 {% endhighlight %}

-Note how this version of `curry` can only be applied to functions which take two arguments.
-With a little more work we can generalise it to a function which will take _n_ arguments, although we will need to specify _n_ when using it.
+Note how this version of `curry` produces functions which can only be partially applied once.
+With a little more work we can generalise it to a function which can be partially applied _n - 1_ times, where _n_ is the number of arguments the function to be curried accepts (although we will need to specify _n_ in advance).

 {% highlight javascript %}
 var ncurry = function(fn, n) {